naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Scruffy: (continues) 306, 307...

 %At the stop the trio enters the restaurant.
-Not too long after, little do they know the skeleton trio has been searching for them.
+Little do they know the skeleton trio has been following them...

 Dino: H-Hey, Boss!
-I think I found them at a stop!
+I think I found them at the stop!

 Sticky: Perfect.
-I knew Scruffy would stop at the Funfetti Restaurant and I have an idea.
+I knew Scruffy couldn't resist the Funfetti Restaurant and I have an idea.

 Kranion Angry: Ah brotha, here we go...